Ramen96/fileSync/README.md

 - View, upload, and organize files in a hierarchical structure
 - Search files with AI-assisted suggestions (WIP)
 - Detect and manage redundant files (WIP)
-- Lightweight and designed for local hosting
+- Lightweight and designed for local hosting alongside Pi-hole and PiVPN
 - Minimal external dependencies

----

 ## To-Do